gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 sleeve, hoping I think to stop the bleeding, but he was too late.
 One drop, two, a third---it was done.
 All of a sudden I tasted copper in my mouth.
 A chill stiffened my spine as a sudden urge to be elsewhere took hold of me.
-There was something I needed to do...
+There was something I needed to do…

 I raised my hand and spread my fingers, thinking, *Saints, what have I done now?* The wound had already healed and scarred.
 The oath had taken.
 One in a